AbdallahAbdalbasset/Chess-engine/README.md

   - Example: `0 1 0 2` moves the piece from `(0,1)` to `(0,2)`.

 ## Future Improvements
+- Implement an opening book to speed up early-game decisions.
 - Implement bitboards for optimized board representation.
 - Add a transposition table to enhance engine efficiency.
+- Develop a GUI for an interactive chessboard experience.